 Bilfinger has published an externally audited non-financial Group declaration since 2018, the company is a member of the UN Global Compact initiative, supports the UN Sustainable Development Goals and issues an annual declaration of conformity with the German Sustainability Code.

-In the area of sustainability, Bilfinger is evaluated by several external institutions.
-We are in regular, active contact with MSCI-ESG, ISS-ESG, Sustainalytics, CDP and Ecovadis, among others.
+With regard to sustainability, Bilfinger is evaluated by several external institutions; we are in regular active contact with MSCI-ESG, ISS-ESG, Sustainalytics, CDP and Ecovadis, among others.

 The Executive Board is responsible for sustainability.
 Sustainability management at Group level is coordinated and aligned with the SustaiNet sustainability network, which is coordinated by Corporate Treasury & Investor Relations under the responsibility of Executive Board member Matti Jaekel (Chief Financial Officer).

 Members of SustaiNet include the heads of selected corporate departments and functional units whose areas of responsibility are related to sustainability issues (as well as managing directors of operational regional and divisional management teams).

 SustaiNet meets at least twice a year as scheduled; in addition, meetings are convened on an ad-hoc and project-related basis.
 In addition to the formal exchange in the sustainability network, the members as well as employees in their functional areas are in regular contact on individual sustainability topics.

 To determine the main areas of action for our own conduct, we have for years regularly conducted materiality analyses in dialog with our Group’s stakeholders.
 The resulting materiality matrix defines our Group’s sustainability topics.